Anirudh-C/plane-sweep/README.md

 # Line Intersection Project
 ## Setup
-In a working `python3` environment (preferrably virtualenv) run the setup script
+In a working `python3` environment (preferably virtualenv) run the setup script
 ```sh
 $ source setup.sh
 ```
 ## Testing and Running the program
-Create a text file with line segments, where each line segmnet is contained on a new line.
+Create a text file with line segments, where each line segment is contained on a new line.
 Look at `tests/test.txt` for an example.
 To run the plane sweep algorithm for line intersection run the following command
 ```sh